anirudhtopiwala/Human_Detector/README.md

 wget ftp://ftp.inrialpes.fr/pub/lear/douze/data/INRIAPerson.tar
 cd ..
 ```
-Downlading the INRIA dataset is necessary for option 3, as the training images are required for training the classifier.
-A different dataset can also be used here if needed but the feature extraction paramters and the classifier parmaters needs to be fine tuned accordingly.
+Downplaying the INRIA dataset is necessary for option 3, as the training images are required for training the classifier.
+A different dataset can also be used here if needed but the feature extraction paramters and the classifier parameters needs to be fine tuned accordingly.

 Once the dataset it downloaded, extract it in the same folder.